8gabri8/ESMSec/README.md

 3.run main.py

-Reminder: In the data file, there are three processed data sets of human body fluids.
-The file with the word "last" added before the name of body fluids is the training data when predicting secreted proteins of each body fluid.
-In predicting secreted proteins, the training set of the training model and the test set are combined into a new training set for the training model, and the previous test set is used to adjust the parameters.
-Make predictions on data sets with the word "eval"
+Tip: In the data file, there are three processed human fluid data sets.
+When predicting secreted proteins, the training dataset and validation dataset of the training model are combined into a new training dataset for training the model, and the previous test dataset is used to adjust the parameters.
+Make predictions on datasets with the word "eval"